aoroudjev/PalmPaths_v1/README.md

 # PalmPaths_v1

-An initial implementation of the PalmPaths project.
+An initial, but now complete, implementation of the PalmPaths project.
 A simpler approach and design centered around functionality rather than user experience.

 The palm line extraction was largely done in an original method but was also inspired by this paper: